acortes8/acortes8.github.io/_posts/2025-03-26-hive-invaders.md

 ---
 title: Hive Invaders
 date: 2025-03-26
-categories: [Projects]
+categories: [Projects, University]
 tags: [projects, university, games, python, tkinter]
+description: Two dimensional game based on Space Invaders, with a bee theme.
+Written in Python, with the TKinter library.
 ---

 > The date of this post is not indicative of the date of this project.
-{: .prompt-tip }
+{: .prompt-warning }

 ## Description
 Two dimensional game based on Space Invaders.
 The player controls a yellow bee at the bottom of the screen that can shoot projectiles, while red and blue enemy bees come down from the top of the screen towards you.